Thorham2021/Cursors-and-Cursor-Property/README.md

 # Cursors-and-Cursor-Property
 Check out your different kinds of cursors in your cursor pack

-Download this file and open it with a web browser (like chrome, edge, opera, firefox, etc.)
+Download "main.html" file and open it with a web browser (like chrome, edge, opera, firefox, etc.)

 OR